PingChang1999/portfolio/README.md

 - Used Matplotlib to explore and visualize key baseball statistics
 - Prepared and cleaned data for model training, focusing on modern teams and games played
 - Applied K-Means clustering and linear regression to predict number of wins for a given season

+**Projecting MLB Player Wins Above Replacement (WAR)**
+<br><br>
+Key Skills: Python, Machine Learning, ETL
+- Developed machine learning models using ridge regression to forecast the Wins Above Replacement (WAR) statistic for baseball players using historical data
+- Utilized PyBaseball library to gather extensive player statistics from Baseball Reference and FanGraphs, followed by thorough data cleaning and preprocessing for accurate player evaluation and model training
+- Enhanced prediction accuracy by incorporating performance data, enabling the model to achieve an accuracy within 0.2 of the standard deviation

 **Predicting Saves for Pitchers in MLB**<br>
 Key Skills: Pandas, Schikit-learn, Matplotlib